St. John’s Hospital Foundation enthusiastically affirms support for the New Sage Living at St. John’s Health

 Individuals with Alzheimer’s and dementia have specific safety and programming needs that require dedicated care and spaces designed for their comfort and safety.
 The household model facilitates an environment that improves their overall well-being.

 End of Life Care

 The Living Center helps residents and families gracefully transition at the end of life.
 For those in semi-private rooms, hospice care is a challenge and privacy is an issue.
 The addition of private rooms will give families the space they need in these critical moments.

 Private residential spaces with individual bathing facilities offer privacy and dignity.
 Private rooms also provide clinical benefits with evidence of fewer infections, better sleep, and less disruption of residents.

 Dedicated Short-Term Stay (Rehabilitation)

 Many community members need short-term rehabilitation before returning home.
-The New Living Center’s conguration will provide a rehab-specic area that can focus specifically on this specialized short-term care.
+Sage Living’s conguration will provide a rehab-specic area that can focus specifically on this specialized short-term care.